Player aiming on the field showing what to expect at a paintball facility as a beginner

 July 23, 2025 · Updated March 15, 2026 · 8 min · Modern Paintball

-.50 Cal vs .68 Cal Paintballs: What's the Difference?
+.50 Cal vs .68 Cal Paintballs in 2026: What's the Difference?

 What is the difference between .50 cal and .68 cal paintballs?
 The .68 cal paintball is the industry standard used at most fields, while the .50 cal is smaller, lighter, and hurts significantly less.
 Each caliber requires a dedicated marker, so the choice affects pain, cost, and field compatibility.
 Feature .50 Cal .68 Cal Diameter 0.50 in (12.7 mm) 0.68 in (17.3 mm) Weight per ball ~1 gram ~3 grams Impact/pain Light tap, rarely welts Sharp sting, welts and bruises common Cost per 2,000 rounds $40–$70 $30–$60 Marker availability Limited selection Vast: $100 to $1,500+ Field standard Low-impact/rental programs Industry standard worldwide Minimum age (typical) As young as 8 10–12 The Size Difference The numbers refer to the diameter of the paintball in inches.
 A .68 caliber paintball is about 0.68 inches (roughly 17.3 mm) across.
 A .50 caliber paintball is about 0.50 inches (roughly 12.7 mm) across.
 That might not sound like much on paper, but pick up one of each and the difference is obvious.
 A .68 cal ball is close to the size of a large marble.
 A .50 cal ball looks more like a gumball. ...